lakshya076/Galaxy-Collision-Simulator/README.md

 * **Morton Z-Order Curve Sorting:** The `stars` array is parallel-sorted using GCC's `__gnu_parallel::sort` according to a 64-bit interleaved Morton Code before tree construction.
 This ensures OpenMP threads process physically adjacent subsets of the tree, maximizing spatial locality.
 * **Manual L1 Memory Prefetching:** The hottest direct-gravity math loop utilizes compiler intrinsics (`__builtin_prefetch`) to actively pull the *next* star's data into the L1 cache while the FPU computes the inverse square root math for the *current* star.

+### 7. GPU CUDA Architecture
+* **Structure of Arrays (SoA):** Before launching the physics kernels, the unified `Star` array (AoS) is transposed into separate parallel arrays (`d_x`, `d_y`, `d_z`, etc.) in VRAM.
+This guarantees perfectly coalesced memory access across 32-thread warps.
+* **Non-Recursive Octree Traversal:** The GPU traverses the Barnes-Hut octree using a highly optimized iterative stack stored locally per-thread.
+This avoids recursive function calls which would otherwise cause massive local memory allocation and slow down the GPU.
+* **Zero-Copy VBO Interop:** In Live mode, CUDA registers and maps the OpenGL Vertex Buffer Objects (VBOs) directly.
+The calculated physics positions are written straight into the graphics memory buffer.
+This eliminates the need to transfer the positions back to the CPU over the PCIe bus to render them, massively improving framerates.

 ---

 ## 🧪 Mathematical Formulations (Initial Conditions)